-Bircher muesli is a combination of fruit, yogurt, milk, nuts, and oats.
-Leave it sit overnight in the refrigerator and turns into a creamy, delicious breakfast pudding.
-It makes a great afternoon or post-workout snack too.
-No cooking required.
+Created over a century ago by Swiss doctor to give his patients a healthy breakfast alternative, Bircher muesli is a combination of fruit, yogurt, milk, nuts, and oats.
+Let it sit overnight in the refrigerator and turns into a creamy, delicious breakfast porridge.
+No cooking required, just like what we call overnight oats.
+A great option if you like to meal prep.

 My first introduction to Bircher Muesli was years ago while working a special event with a dear friend.
-She was the head chef for the weekend.
 We were prepping a breakfast buffet for over 100 guests.
 Part of the buffet was something new to me called Bircher Muesli.

-We stirred together chopped fruit, berries, yogurt, nuts, rolled oats, honey, heavy cream, and I can’t remember what all else.
+We stirred together chopped fruit, berries, yogurt, nuts, rolled oats, honey, heavy cream, and I can't remember what all else.
 It looked like mush.
 Ugly mush.
 Then we covered it, stuck it in the fridge and left the kitchen.
 I was thinking, really?
 We are going to serve this stuff?
-The next morning, I tasted it and discovered that the ugly mush had become soft, creamy and delicious.
-Sort of a chunky pudding.
+The next morning, I tasted it and discovered that the ugly mush had become soft, creamy and delicious porridge.
 Hello, Bircher Muesli.

-While it tasted great, it wasn’t all that healthy.
+While it tasted great, it wasn't all that healthy.
 Lots of sugar and heavy cream.
 A guilty pleasure at best.
-So I forgot about it, until recently.
+So I forgot about it, until recently, the made my own healthy version.

-Recently I spent a long weekend with my sister in California wine country.
-We stayed at MacArthur Place Inn in Sonoma, CA, and they had a variation of Bircher muesli on the breakfast buffet.
+Recently at a long weekend in California wine country, we stayed at MacArthur Place Inn in Sonoma.
+They had a variation of Bircher muesli on the breakfast buffet.
 When I tasted it, the memory kicked in.
 It was terrific.
 Why did I forget about this?
-Time to revamp it make make it work for our healthier diet
+Time to revamp it make make it work for our healthier diet.

 My recipe uses plain, unsweetened Greek yogurt, steel cut oats, chia seeds, almond milk, and a little honey, which is optional.
 Stir it all together and let it sit overnight in the fridge, covered.
 In the morning, give it another stir and the pudding should be creamy.
 If you want it looser, add a little more almond milk to get to the consistency you prefer.

-To serve, divide berries in the bottom of glasses or cups, top with the chia muesli and sprinkle with almonds.
+To serve, divide berries in the bottom of glasses or cups, top with the muesli mix and sprinkle with almonds.
 For berry options, try blueberries, raspberries or mixed berries as well.

 Grab and Go Breakfast